icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [CodePen Radio](https://blog.codepen.io/radio/) - Co-founders of CodePen talk about the ins and outs of running a web software business.
 * [Command Line Heroes](https://www.redhat.com/en/command-line-heroes) - A new podcast about the people who transform technology from the command line up.
 * [Complete Developer Podcast](https://completedeveloperpodcast.com/) - There are plenty of podcasts out there about languages and coding.
 What we are doing with the Complete Developer Podcast is to cover the other areas of life.
 For example, our first episode is about talking with customers, bosses, and others that developers interact with who are not fellow developers.
+* [Composers Play](https://www.youtube.com/playlist?list=PL05Yj9M-fWdJUySLU5fJ8Lg6h6t43_0nf) - Listen to a video game composer discuss soundtracks of iconic games such as Mass Effect, Duke Nukem II, Doom, and System Shock with their composers, often while playing the game.
 * [CppCast](http://cppcast.com/) - The first podcast by C++ developers for C++ developers.
 * [Creative Coding Podcast](http://creativecodingpodcast.com/) - about programming for visual and creative applications.
 * [Curious Minds](https://www.cmpod.net/) - Curious Minds is a podcast about Science, Technology, and History.
 Each episode brings interesting stories from a wide range of subjects: from Physics and Astronomy to Medicine, Art and Science Fiction.
 * [Darknet Diaries](https://darknetdiaries.com) - Stories from hackers or those who have been attacked.
 How they got in and what happened.
 * [Data Stories](http://datastori.es/) - Enrico Bertini and Moritz Stefaner discuss the latest developments in data analytics, visualization and related topics.
+* [Defensive Security Podcast](https://defensivesecurity.org/category/podcast/) - Defensive Security is a Cyber Security Podcast covering breaches and strategies for defense.
 * [Design vs Dev](https://agileleague.com/) - A podcast about web development from the different perspectives of designers and developers.
 * [DevChat.tv](https://devchat.tv/) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.
 * [Developer On Fire](https://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
-* [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challeges, articles, news, books and other podcasts that came across their radar every 2 weeks.
+* [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challenges, articles, news, books and other podcasts that came across their radar every 2 weeks.
 Laravel, PHP are two key topics, and other great podcasts like the ones listed above.
 * [Developer Tea](https://spec.fm/podcasts/developer-tea) - Podcast for web and software developers hosted by a developer that you can listen to in less than 10 minutes.
 * [Developing Perspective](https://github.com/ayr-ton/awesome-geek-podcasts/blob/master/	http://developingperspective.com/) - From development and design to marketing and support, Under the Radar is all about independent app development.
 It's never longer than 30 minutes.
 * [DevOps Cafe](http://devopscafe.org/) - In this interview driven show, John Willis and Damon Edwards take a pragmatic look at the technology, tools, and business developments behind the emerging DevOps movement.
 * [Digital Human](https://www.bbc.co.uk/programmes/b01n7094) - BBC series explores the digital world presented by Aleks Krotoski.
 * [Disruptive](https://soundcloud.com/wyssinstitute/sets/disruptive) - Researchers at the Wyss Institute for Biologically Inspired Engineering use Nature's design principles to develop bioinspired materials and devices that will transform medicine and create a more sustainable world.
 In this podcast series, Terrence McNally speaks directly with Institute researchers, exploring their motivations and how they envision our future as it might be impacted by their disruptive technologies.
-* [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer related topics.
+* [Eat Sleep Code Podcast](https://soundcloud.com/esc-podcast) - On the show we’ll be talking to passionate people about a wide range of developer-related topics.
 * [Elixir Foundation](http://feeds.soundcloud.com/users/soundcloud:users:24638646/sounds.rss) - Your weekly podcast for news & interviews from around the Elixirlang Community.
 * [Elixir Outlaws](https://elixiroutlaws.com) - Panel discussions of topics in and around Elixir development.
 * [Embedded.fm](https://www.embedded.fm/) - Talk about the how, why, and what of engineering, usually devices.